-At University College Utrecht, media are explored from a critical, theoretically informed perspective, encompassing the study of visual art and culture (photography, cinema, graphic novels, advertising, to name but a few), social media, news media, and digital media culture.
+At University College Utrecht, media are explored from a critical, theoretically informed perspective, encompassing the study of visual art and culture (from photography to cinema to gifs), media archaeology, critical data studies, to mediated documentation of ‘reality’.

 Media studies is firmly grounded in society and culture, and consequently a multidisciplinary field of inquiry.
 Imbued by philosophy, history, literature studies, art history, linguistics, anthropology, and sociology, Media Studies at University College Utrecht provides the analytical and theoretical tools for understanding both the forms and conditions of specific media and their embedding in the diverse personal and institutional settings of our lives.

-Media studies can add depth and dimension to virtually any other discipline within the Humanities, but also to the Sciences (e.g. ‘neurocinema’) or the Social Sciences (e.g. the political economy of the media industries or the anthropological study of mass media).
+Media studies can add depth and dimension to virtually any other discipline within the Humanities (e.g. film philosophy or cultural history and media) and the Social Sciences (e.g. the political economy of the media industries or the digital anthropology).

-If you are unsure about how Media Studies could possibly intersect with your other curricular interests, do not hesitate to contact the track coordinator.
+If you are unsure about how Media Studies could possibly intersect with your other curricular interests, do not hesitate to contact the Fellow of the track.

-Media studies is relatively new at University College Utrecht (2015) and will be expanding in the future.
-Currently there are three courses:
+Media studies is a relatively new track at University College Utrecht (since 2018).
+Currently, we offer the following courses:

-The introductory course is mandatory for students who wish to take one of the advanced courses.
-If you are interested in taking an off-campus-course at Utrecht University, you are best advised to contact the track coordinator.
+If you are interested in taking an off-campus-course at Utrecht University, you are best advised to contact the Fellow of the track.

 A Liberal Arts and Sciences curriculum at University College Utrecht, particularly when majoring in Humanities and/or Social Sciences (Anthropology, Sociology, Political Theory), will equip you with the expertise and skills needed for pursuing Master's programmes in or related to Media Studies.
 Relevant off-campus courses at Utrecht University will strengthen the position of the student in competitive application procedures.